falkr/ttm4175/pages/prep-iot-mqtt.md

 Assume now that not only the heater module is interested in the temperature, but also the controller for the window blinds.
 (If it gets very warm during the summer, it could move down the blinds to keep the sun down.)
-With the above solutions, how would that look like?
+With the above solutions, what would that look like?

 -   If the sensors should be the clients, then we now have to update all the sensor logic so that they not only send their measurements to